 State Revenue Office

-We will send a written acknowledgement when we receive your application and supporting documents and will contact you if we need more information.
+We will acknowledge your application in writing when we receive it and contact you if we need more information.